yarwest/DiscordBot/readme.md

 Feel free to contribute by forking the repository and making a pull request.

 Any issues or suggestions can be added as an issue and I will take a look at it :)

+### Disclaimer

+You will need to host the bot yourself, this repository only provides the code (which is subject to change and faults).
+For more information I can be reached at yarnoboelens@gmail.com